William Woodcock

-Vincent William Woodcock (born 11 September 1987) is a retired Seychellois athlete who specialised in the high jump.
+Vincent William Woodcock (born 11 September 1987) is a Seychellois retired athlete who specialised in the high jump.
 He represented his country at the 2007 World Championships without clearing his opening height in the qualification round.

 His personal bests in the event are 2.20 metres outdoors (New Delhi 2010) and 2.18 metres indoors (Karlsruhe 2007).
 Both are current national records.